 A website directory is a repository of individual websites and/or business listings commonly offering products or services.
-Directories appear in Google search results when customers conduct a search for services; roofers, painters, real estate, home remodel, lawyers and so on.
+Directories commonly appear in the top of Google search results.
+To illustrate, conduct a search for services.
+For example search roofers, painters, real estate, home remodel, lawyers and so on.
 9 times out of 10 you will see a directory listing in the top of Google results.

 Directories dominate Google search results year after year.
 Furthermore Google searches for service based business show an alarming trend that is sure to continue if left unchecked.
 Below are some examples and ratios. * Below we have searched ‘home remodelers Virginia Beach.’
 Please note that these search results may vary depending on where you are located and your browser searches history in Chrome.

 Out of 11 organic results, 5 are directories.
 This is not because of the lack of home remodeling websites; rather, it is the size, power, and funds of the directory websites that give them the power to out-perform small business websites in Google search results.